joeyblue27/Busy-Bee-Work-Day-Scheduler/README.md

 ## Busy Bee Work Day Sheduler

-* This is a daily planner app that lets you save appointments.
+* A daily planner app that lets you save appointments.
 * Plan your day with the standard business hours schedule.
 * Hours and Days are shown and updated in realtime.
 * Color coded for past present future hours of the day.